momokaiwase/genre-classifier/README.md

 The top artists are sourced from [this website](https://kworb.net/spotify/listeners.html).

+The documentation for the LyricsGenius library can be found [here](https://lyricsgenius.readthedocs.io/en/master/index.html).

+TheAudioDB API's documentation can be found [here](https://www.theaudiodb.com/).

 ## To Do

 **Solved 4/1/2025:** ~~Implement a tracker to workaround API timeouts.~~